AC is committed to protecting your personal information.

-We are authorised and regulated by the Financial Conduct Authority (FCA), 25 The North Colonnade, Canary Wharf, London, E14 5HS.
+We are authorised and regulated by the Financial Conduct Authority (FCA), 12 Endeavour Square, Stratford, London, E20 1JN.
 Our Financial Services Registers number is 142693.
 Our permitted business is advising on and arranging pensions, savings and investment products, non-investment insurance contracts and mortgages.
 You can check this on the Financial Services Register by visiting the FCA's website www.fca.org.uk/firms/systems- reporting/register or by contacting the FCA on 0800 111 6768.

 FAO Data Protection Officer

 Aberdein Considine & Company

 Information about you that we collect and use includes: